Seafood company fined more than $100K for unsafe forklifts

 The employer has 15 days to appeal.

-J. J. Keller's Forklift Workshop - DVD Training helps you fulfill the classroom and practical training requirements of OSHA 1910.178(l)
+J. J. Keller's Forklift Training - DVD Training helps you meet OSHA forklift training requirements while keeping both operators and pedestrians around forklifts safe.

 J. J. Keller's FREE Workplace SafetyClicks™ email newsletter brings quick-read workplace safety and compliance news right to your email box.